nobaboy/machine-learning-project/README.md

 Estimated understanding ~70%

 Both contributors should cover the entirety of the project's understanding.
+Note that this project is not perfect nor completely finished.